WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 - Unfortunately this means a lot of manual rework, basically equivalent to yet another rewrite… but..
 - there is a master bug report 90738 “Harmonize HTML and SVG Rendering”
 - 89 patches landed, 75% upstream
-- we started adding runtime flags in november last year
+- we started adding runtime flags in November last year
-- and it wasn’t until januay this year we were beginning into real foundations
+- and it wasn’t until January this year we were beginning into real foundations
 - along the way some interesting and important upstream bugs were fixed - some about a decade old, perspective should not be affected by transform-origin
-- by the end of april we were on to svg text
+- by the end of April we were on to SVG text
 - then we added all of the basic shapes, then viewbox, then compositing - this also fixed a 10+ year old bug about upscaling an object via css transforms
-- (that brings us through july)
+- (that brings us through July)
 - in august we activated support for ‘defs’ and foreign objects and image elements and activated remaining shapes (polyline, polygon, line)
-- in september we fixed some bigs about compositing and device pixels alignment and pixel snapping when elements are composited
+- in September we fixed some bigs about compositing and device pixels alignment and pixel snapping when elements are composited
 - we activated sub-pixel precision for render tree dumps
-- very recently (in october) the size negotiation for <object> + RenderSVGRoot, fixed SVGImage container size propagations , assured HTML documents create a new formatting context - also fixes a 15+ year old bug!
+- very recently (in October) the size negotiation for <object> + RenderSVGRoot, fixed SVGImage container size propagations , assured HTML documents create a new formatting context - also fixes a 15+ year old bug!
 - panning and zooming was enabled, there is 1 important interop deviation we need to look into.
 - we fixed transform support for svg <text> elements
 - so… where do we stand now?
-- when we said 75%, most of the core layout is upstreamed… All the renderlayer, etc.  So, roughly 95% of it is done - there is a patch pending review to fix wrong answers to some DOM APIs - will fix a number of issues
+- when we said 75%, most of the core layout is upstreamed… All the render layer, etc.  So, roughly 95% of it is done - there is a patch pending review to fix wrong answers to some DOM APIs - will fix a number of issues
 - once this is bug we can go back to the list of open bugs, we are missing patterns, gradients, masking, I think we will have a patch in the next few weeks - some of this is solved downstream
 - that is the short term list - but the long term plan involves more performance work and making sure that all of the layout test pass
 - There are optimization that we can do to make it faster, we will be dealing with adding those to reduce the overhead and only construct layers if necessary and show that it is not then a massive overhead
-- while we said we are 75% completed, we belive that we can hit the goal in 2023 and show it complete and fast
+- while we said we are 75% completed, we believe that we can hit the goal in 2023 and show it complete and fast
 - (showing some video/demos)
 - (key here is looking at cpu use and timing is really improved)
 - (room gasps audibly, but they are all muted)